jarad/MWBDSSworkshop/README.md

 ## Install R (may require administrator privileges)

 Please go to <http://www.r-project.org/> and click on [download R](http://cran.r-project.org/mirrors.html).
 You will be asked to select a [CRAN mirror](http://cran.r-project.org/mirrors.html).
-I select <http://streaming.stat.iastate.edu/CRAN/> since it is the location nearest to me geographically.
-Feel free to select this one or the one nearest to you.
+I select <https://rweb.crmda.ku.edu/cran/> as it is geographically close and uses the secure http protocol (HTTPS).
 In the download and install R section, Click on the correct link depending on your operating system: Linux, (Mac) OS X, or Windows.

 ### Windows

 Click on **base** and then the link to Download R X.X.X for Windows (where the X will be numbers representing the current version of R).
-Install this program like any other program on Windows using the all defaults.
+Install this program like any other program on Windows using all the defaults.

 ### (Mac) OS X

 Click on the appropriate **.pkg** file depending on which version of Mac OS X you are using.
-Install this program like any other program on OS X using the all defaults.
+Install this program like any other program on OS X using all the defaults.

 ### Linux